David K. Berninghausen

 David K. Berninghausen (February 5, 1916 – April 12, 2001) was an American librarian, educator, and writer known for his work in library science education and his advocacy for intellectual freedom.
-He served as the director of the University of Minnesota's School of Library Science from 1953 to 1974 and as a professor there until his retirement in 1981.
+He was the director of the University of Minnesota's School of Library Science from 1953 to 1974 and a professor there until his retirement in 1981.

 Early life and education

 Berninghausen was born in Beaman, Iowa, to Frederick W. and Lillian (Knipe) Berninghausen.
 He received a B.A. from Iowa State Teachers College in 1936, followed by a Bachelor of Library Science from Columbia University in 1941.
 He earned a master's degree from Drake University in 1943 and pursued additional studies at the University of North Carolina in 1944 and Harvard University from 1950 to 1951.